jhonyourangel/personel_pwa/README.md

 is no longer in development.
 The same app is beeing developed with ReactJs, since offer more flexibility

-it contains:
+It contains

-  -sidebar
+1. sidebar
-  -toolbar ( navbar )
+2. toolbar ( navbar )
-  -authentication structure with token
+3. authentication structure with token

 ##if you spend some tme to understand it, you can use it for start projects since it has a good/popular project structure